 Proving your dope knowledge of kitsch: If you know where, in this article, the 70’s TV show “The Six Million Dollar Man” was referenced, give us a shout on Twitter @picmonkeyapp.
 Anyone…?
 Bueller… anyone?

 Making shadow text: Right-click on your text, and select “duplicate text.”
-Position the second layer close to the first, but offset a bit, and fade it back to about 70%.
+Position the second layer behind to the first, close but offset a bit, and fade it back to about 70%.

 Applying a texture or effect to all the layers of your photo: Click the merge button on the top toolbar before clicking on the effect or texture.
 The merge icon looks like a stack of papers with an arrow pointing down.